PennLINC/Brain_Organization/README.md

 # Brain_Organization

-Including the original file or five cortical organization maps, and the related fsaverage5 space images.
-Also including the codes that were used to transforming the original images to fsaverage5 space.
+The five cortical organization maps (both the original data and the ones in fsaverage5 space).
+Also including the codes that were used to transform the original images to fsaverage5 space.